-We really like baking the chicken on top of sauce.
-Some, however, think this makes the breading mushy.
-Our way around this is to bake the breaded chicken on a bed of sauce, but then to only add about a tablespoon to the top of the chicken.
+We really like baking the chicken on top of sauce with only a tablespoon added to the top of the chicken.
 This way, the breading remains crisp, but you still get the extra flavors of the chicken baking on top of the sauce.

 Chicken parmesan is a two-part process.
 First the chicken is breaded and pan-fried.
 This makes the breading crisp and golden brown.
 After that, it is baked.

 While the pan-frying does cook the chicken partially, it won’t be completely cooked through.
 So, you really only need to bake long enough to complete cooking the chicken and to melt the cheese.
 We bake for 15 to 20 minutes.
 That’s it.

 For serving, we like to add a small side of pasta topped with warm marinara sauce or even crisp vegetables.
 The chicken is very filling so there’s no need for lots.